 Oh, it’s far.
 Like FAR.
 (There are some people who don’t even like to drive that far.
 Hah.)
 For those of you who use the metric system, 100 miles is equal to 160 kilometers.

-How long does it take to cover 100 miles on foot?
+How long does it take to run 100 miles?

 That’s a really hard question to answer, because it depends on multiple factors and not only on the specifics of the race you’re planning to run, but on how much things can change (for good and worse) even during the race itself.

-Having said that, here are some facts for you to consider when it comes to thinking how long will it takes you:
+Having said that, here are some facts about how long it takes to run 100 miles:

-- The less vert your race has, the faster it can take you to finish it and the more elevation gain your race has, the longer it can take to complete the 100 miles.
+- This might sound like a no-brainer, but when we’re talking about 100 miles, it makes a big difference in the number of hours you’ll spend on your feet: the less vert your race has, the faster it can take you to finish it and the more elevation gain your race has, the longer it can take to complete the 100 miles.

-- Even though elevation gain can be a decisive factor in how long it will take you to complete a 100 miler, the terrain itself makes a difference too.
+- But even though elevation gain can be a decisive factor in how long it will take you to complete a 100 miler, the terrain itself makes a difference too.
 It’s not the same running on rocky or rooty trails than running on roads, so have that in mind too.

 That’s a great question.